infofactory/bard-multiprompt-ai/README.md

 You can check which providers are supported and how to configure them following [Prism's documentation](https://prismphp.com/getting-started/configuration.html).

 If a Provider you're looking for is not yet supported you can always [extend Prism with a Custom Provider](https://prismphp.com/advanced/custom-providers.html).

+### Variables

+Variables are placeholders that will be replaced with actual values from the editor content.
+You can add variables to your prompt by using the `:variable` syntax.

 ## Author